 A candidate will try to address the selection criteria and requirements in your job ad.
 As the person hiring for the role, you’re best placed to identify the transferable skills that could benefit the role.

 “If you’re too prescriptive in your detail, then you may be missing out on that perfect candidate who could fill your role and be an asset to your organisation,” O’Reilly explains.

 With more challenges hiring in a difficult job market, targeting transferable skills is one way for hirers to expand their talent pool and fill those roles.
 Transferable skills such as communication skills, critical thinking and initiative are valuable in almost any role.

 Whether you uncover hidden skills already within your organisation, or attract new candidates with the right job ad, looking beyond the obvious and embracing transferable skills may help you fill the roles your organisation needs.

-Source: Independent research conducted by Nature of behalf of SEEK, interviewing 4800 Australians annually.
-Published July 2021.
+Source: Independent research conducted by Nature on behalf of SEEK interviewing 4800 Australians annually.
+Published September 2022